dazzle-me/birdclef-2022-3rd-place-solution/README.md

 I was lucky enough to team-up with [UEMU](https://www.kaggle.com/asaliquid1011), it was a fruitful team-up with lots of ideas coming from the both sides.
 We've worked hard until the end and thanks to that we managed to secure 3rd place, congratz to all of the winners!

-Now for our approach, the key points are the following:
+Now for our approach, the key points to build strong and reliable pipeline are the following:

-* Use CNN proposed in [2nd place BirdCLEF 2021 solution](https://www.kaggle.com/competitions/birdclef-2021/discussion/243463)
 * Use SED model & training scheme proposed in [tattaka's 4th place solution](https://www.kaggle.com/competitions/birdclef-2021/discussion/243293)
 * Use pseudo-labels & hand-labels in SED model training
+* Use CNN proposed in [2nd place BirdCLEF 2021 solution](https://www.kaggle.com/competitions/birdclef-2021/discussion/243463)
 * Divide scored birds into two sets and use different loss functions to train models for each one
+* Augmentations

 Now let's get down to our best finding during competition